kovidgoyal/calibre/manual/function_mode.rst

                 data['toc'] = []
             tag_name, anchor, text = match.group(1), replace_entities(match.group(2)), replace_entities(match.group(3))
             data['toc'].append((file_name, tag_name, anchor, text))
-            return match.group()  # We dont want to make any actual changes, so return the original matched text
+            return match.group()  # We don't want to make any actual changes, so return the original matched text

     # Ensure that we are called once after the last match is found so we can
     # output the ToC